dradientgescent/voc2012/README.md

 # voc2012
-Training and test split-up of voc2012 dataset
+Training and test split-up of voc2012 dataset for semantic segmentation